Deeer/KYCrashHandler/README.md

 ## Ability

 - Catch Crash
-- Generate Crash file & Save it locally
+- Generate Crash file & Save it locally.
-- Provide interface for uploading Crash file
+- Provide interface for uploading Crash file.
-- Provide interface for handling the instant crash
+- Provide interface for handling the instant crash.
+- Provide a plugin to grenerate related info about current env.

 a simple and lightweight way to hanle the crash event ✈️ :]